CoderDojoSV/beginner-python/Day-1/README.md

 * != (check if not equal), == (check if equal)

 Let's make some changes!
 Can you:
-* Give the pirate has your name
+* Give the pirate your name
 * Change the game to be guessing between 1-200
 * Give 8 guesses